RandomEDP/sqa-nov-2021-team2-Testing/README.md

 # protractor-cucumber-example
 Example project using Protractor with Cucumber and Page Objects

-This creates some basic cucumber tests using the same Super Calculator application used in the official Protractor tutorial - http://juliemr.github.io/protractor-demo/
+This tests uses automated tests to run the https://cipher.kierancaruana.com

 ## Getting Started